Chinua Achebe once said: “People say that if you find water rising up to your ankle that is the time to act, not only when it is around your neck”.

 We may have started a bit late, but I am thrilled that as a continent we have begun dealing with rising water in the form of extreme poverty.

 I recently joined farmers, agriculture and food security experts as well as ministers from across the continent in dynamic conversations on the key steps Africa should take to fully transform its agriculture sector in Addis Abbaba, Ethiopia.
 I was at the annual Conference of Ministers of Agriculture, Rural Development, Fisheries and Aquaculture hosted by the African Union (AU).

 This year’s week-long annual convention was enormously important for the future of Africa.
 It marked the beginning of policy discussions on new priorities, goals and targets to be accomplished in the next ten years of the Comprehensive Africa Agriculture Development Programme (CAADP).

 The ONE Africa team used the opportunity to lobby experts and ministers and to promote the adoption of the Joint Policy Recommendations.
-These were developed in partnership with 120 organizations which included African farmers, small-scale producers and civil society organizations from across the African continent.
+These were developed in partnership with 120 organisations which included African farmers, small-scale producers and civil society organisations from across the African continent.

 We regard these recommendations as game changers in the continent’s agricultural sector.
 They have potential to remedy the low development in the food production sector and food insecurity in Africa, where 223 million people (a quarter of the population) live in hunger.

 I am highly encouraged by the coherence between the joint policy recommendations, the practical knowledge and views of experts and ministers.
 This makes the prospect of their adoption by Heads of States strong, and ONE is looking ahead to the AU Summit in June with high hopes.